Izatr2004/Alexnet/README.md

 # Alexnet
-Implementing Alexnet using Pytroch training on the CIFAR100 dataset
+Implementing Alexnet using PyTorch training on the CIFAR100 dataset